ultrasaurus/test-first-teaching/README.md

 **curriculum** - a top-level category, usually specified by language or framework.
 E.g. `learn_ruby` or `learn_java` or `learn_rails`.

-**module** - a group of related test-first exercises inside a curriculum.
-E.g. `array` or `calculator` or `threads`.
-Modules can contain tests, descriptions, sample data, and solutions.
+**chapter** - a group of related test-first exercises inside a curriculum.
+E.g. `array` or `calculator` or `threads`. chapters can contain tests, descriptions, sample data, and solutions.

-**course** - a list, in order, of a chosen group of modules that will be built into a *repo* that students can clone.
+**course** - a list, in order, of a chosen group of chapters that will be built into a *repo* that students can clone.
 Each course is defined by a **course file** which is in YAML format.

-**course repo** - a git repository (probably on github) containing a built-out of a course's modules, but with some automatic processing.
+**course repo** - a git repository (probably on github) containing a built-out of a course's chapters, but with some automatic processing.
 For instance, the repo does not contain solutions.
 Students should `git clone` this repo when taking a class.
 On the local file system, the repo must be located as a **sibling** of the test-first-teaching directory.

 ## How to teach a class